KeyContacts allows you to

 Help, why does it keep telling me that my date needs to be a valid date?

-Firstly, make sure that your date exists (take note of the 29th of February on non-leap years).
 Next, make sure that your date is following the DD-MM-YYYY format (pay attention to the hyphens in between).

 Example: 30-10-2024 is allowed, while 30/10/2024 is not allowed.